 The possibility of mass burial pits

-If the situation in Australia does get bad, another question that will need to be addressed is what to do with our dead.
+If the situation in Australia were to significantly worsen, another question that will need to be addressed is what to do with our dead.

 Morbidly, satellite images show that Iran has been forced to build mass burial pits to deal with the sudden spike in the number of coronavirus deaths.

-Meanwhile, the funeral industry in Italy is struggling to process the number of their deceased.
-Their morgues are inundated and there are lines of coffins being formed for cremation outside crematoriums.
+Meanwhile, the funeral industry in Italy has struggled to process the number of their deceased.
+Their morgues have been inundated and lines of coffins were formed for cremation outside crematoriums.

 In the cremation process, it takes over an hour for a body to be fully cremated.
 Running a cremator for 24 hours a day would only allow you to cremate fewer than 24 bodies per day.
 Put this in the context that overnight, some countries are reporting over 1,000 dead, the math just doesn’t add up.

 Thankfully, this now appears to be an unlikely outcome for us here in Australia.